 Creativity speaks to our specific skills, knowledge and wisdom.
 Of course, it will be different for each one of us.
 My unique abilities aren’t the same as yours.
 Creativity also speaks to creating and implementing systems and processes.

-When creating value, the challenge is to do so consistently and systemically, for each and every client.
+Be Consistent The challenge when creating value is to do so consistently and systemically, for each and every client.
 Because our clients come to us with different backgrounds, assets, goals and concerns, you might think that creating one system for all of them is impossible.

-Each one of those steps involves both backstage and front-stage processes that demonstrate your creativity, leading to client value.
+Each one of those steps involves both back stage and a front stage processes that demonstrate your creativity, leading to client value.